uyenbhku/CS231_ImageProcessingProject/README.md

 ## Project Descriptions:
 Our final project for the Image Processing class.

-For Vietnamese only: read my pdf file to understand how we did this!
+For Vietnamese only: read my our presentation [here](https://www.canva.com/design/DAFli0HXvnY/4q1tSy-RZyL_QiJk0eV5lQ/edit?analyticsCorrelationId=5253177c-d63f-4bcc-a7c6-827fadccfa5f) to understand how we did this!

 ## Instructions: